-- Capped Enhanced Return Potential If the Final Underlier Value is greater than the Initial Underlier Value, at maturity, the investor will receive a return equal to 200% of the Underlier Return, subject to the Maximum Redemption Amount of 138% of the principal amount of the Notes. - Contingent Return of Principal at Maturity If the Final Underlier Value is less than or equal to the Initial Underlier Value, but is greater than or equal to the Buffer Value (85% of the Initial Underlier Value), at maturity, the investor will receive the principal amount of the Notes.
+- Capped Enhanced Return Potential If the Final Underlier Value is greater than the Initial Underlier Value, at maturity, the investor will receive a return equal to 200% of the Underlier Return, subject to the Maximum Redemption Amount. - Contingent Return of Principal at Maturity If the Final Underlier Value is less than or equal to the Initial Underlier Value, but is greater than or equal to the Buffer Value (90% of the Initial Underlier Value), at maturity, the investor will receive the principal amount of the Notes.
 If the Final Underlier Value is less than the Buffer Value, at maturity, the investor will lose 1% of the principal amount of the Notes for each 1% that the Final Underlier Value is less than the Initial Underlier Value in excess of the Buffer Percentage. - The Notes do not pay interest. - Any payments on the Notes are subject to our credit risk. - The Notes will not be listed on any securities exchange.